pyro-kinetics/pyrokinetics/docs/tutorials/file_readers.rst

             self._y = np.asarray(y)

-In order to make a readable class, we have sub-classed :class:`~pyrokinetics.file_utils.ReadableFromFileMixin` and decorated the class with :func:`~pyrokinetics.file_utils.readable_from_file`.
-Both of these components are
+In order to make a readable class, we have sub-classed :class:`~pyrokinetics.file_utils.ReadableFromFile`.
+This adds the following
-necessary:

-- :class:`~pyrokinetics.file_utils.ReadableFromFileMixin` contains the classmethods:
+classmethods:

 - ``from_file``: Used as an alternative constructor.
 Creates a readable from a file.

 - ``supported_file_types``: Returns a list of file types that ``from_file`` can read.

-   - ``reader``: A decorator used to tag other classes as 'readers' and associate them with this readable.

-- :func:`~pyrokinetics.file_utils.readable_from_file` adds class-level attributes that
-  are used by the aforementioned classmethods.

 Having defined a 'readable' class, we can now define an associated reader:

 .. code-block:: python

     # file: foo_csv_reader.py
-    from pyrokinetics.file_utils import AbstractFileReader
+    from pyrokinetics.file_utils import FileReader
     from .foo import Foo

-    @Foo.reader("csv")
-    class FooReaderCSV(AbstractFileReader):
+    class FooReaderCSV(FileReader, file_type="csv", reads=Foo):
         ...

-Again, we have sub-classed a class from :mod:`~pyrokinetics.file_utils` and wrapped the class with a decorator:
+Again, we have sub-classed a class from :mod:`~pyrokinetics.file_utils`.
+We have also added two required keyword arguments to the class:

-- The decorator ``Foo.reader`` was added to ``Foo`` by :class:`~pyrokinetics.file_utils.ReadableFromFileMixin`.
-This 'registers' the reader with an associated readable via a key.
-This key should be the name of the file type we wish to read, or the name of the software that generated the file.

-- :class:`~pyrokinetics.file_utils.AbstractFileReader` defines abstract methods
+- :class:`~pyrokinetics.file_utils.FileReader` defines the abstract method
-  :meth:`~pyrokinetics.file_utils.AbstractFileReader.read_from_file` and
-  :meth:`~pyrokinetics.file_utils.AbstractFileReader.verify_file_type`.
-This means that sub-classes must provide a definition of these methods, or else Python will throw an error.
+  :meth:`~pyrokinetics.file_utils.FileReader.read_from_file` and the method :meth:`~pyrokinetics.file_utils.FileReader.verify_file_type`.
+This means that sub-classes must provide a definition of ``read_from_file()``, or else Python will throw an error.
 The former method is used to read/process data from files, while the latter is used to determine whether a file is of the correct type.

+- The keyword arguments are used to 'register' the reader class with its associated readable.
+In this case, it is given the key ``"csv"`` and is registered to ``Foo``.

 We'll now demonstrate how we might implement these functions: